-Remove the insoles, or liners, of the shoes if possible and wash them separately.
+- Remove the insoles, or liners, of the shoes if possible and wash them separately.
 You can leave the laces on or remove them and insert fresh ones.

-Place each shoe in a separate pillowcase.
+- Place each shoe in a separate pillowcase.
 Knot the ends of the cases to secure the shoes inside.

-Set the shoes inside the washing machine and add laundry detergent as normal.
+- Set the shoes inside the washing machine and add laundry detergent as normal.
 Adjust the cycle on the machine to what you use for normal laundry.

-Cushion the inside of the washing machine tub with two bath towels.
+- Cushion the inside of the washing machine tub with two bath towels.
 This will prevent the shoes from banging around during agitation.
 If you took out the liners, place them in the machine with the towels or hand-wash them separately.
 Turn on the washing machine and let it run.

-Remove the shoes from the machine once the cycle ends.
+- Remove the shoes from the machine once the cycle ends.
 If your shoes have a mesh surface, place them in the dryer on the gentle cycle.

 - Stuff the inside of shoes, if not dryer safe, with newspaper or paper towels.
 This will help absorb water from the inside and maintain the shape.
 Place the shoes and liners somewhere and allow them to air-dry.
 Once done, reinsert the liners into the shoes.
 Add new laces, if necessary.